Behrooz-co/IP-Address-List-Iran/README.md

 ## Get IP Iran
-This script is for get iran ip subnet and added to address list Mikrotik
+This Script is for get Iran ip Subnet and added to Address list Mikrotik

+## Update
+2025/01/26

 ## How to use script
 ```bash